spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/05.3d-models/docs.md

 If you'd like to start setting up workflows now Spiff provides all merchants with a library of models that can be found in their **asset gallery** by checking the **public assets** check box.
 You can also upload as many models as you like using the **Create New Asset** button in the top right.

-### Building your 3D Models
+### Building 3D Models

-When building 3D content for Spiff the following workflow must be used.
+_When building 3D content for Spiff the following workflow must be used._

-Build content in Blender including meshes, animations and materials Export to GLB
+1. Build content in Blender (or whatever software you are using) including meshes, animations and materials
+2. Export to GLB
-Test GLB file by uploading to the Bablyon Sandbox Submit both the GLB exported file as well as the .blend file All Models must be built in Blender.
-Deliverables are:
+3. Test GLB file by uploading to the [Bablyon Sandbox](https://sandbox.babylonjs.com/)
+4. Submit both the GLB exported file as well as the **.blend** file

+### Deliverables

 A .blend file
 A .glb file.